ethanokamura/perfectline/src/content/javascript-101/functions.md

 }
 ```

-In order for the interpreter to call this function and know the value of these variables, it creates a closure to store them and access them later.
+For the interpreter to call this function and know the value of these variables, it creates a closure to store them and access them later.
 They are stored in something called the **heap**, an area of memory that can keep data indefinitely and later decide when to get rid of it via the garbage collector, unlike the **call stack**

 More on [Memory Management](https://www.geeksforgeeks.org/memory-management-in-javascript/)